Higher taxes look to be here to stay, says IFS

 The chancellor has faced criticism for announcing tax hikes while prices soar.

-On Friday, Jeremy Hunt defended the announcements made during his economic update, where he said that tax thresholds would be frozen until April 2028, meaning millions will pay more.
+On Friday, Jeremy Hunt defended the announcements made during his economic update, where he said that tax thresholds would be frozen, meaning millions will pay more.

 But Mr Johnson warned that the move to put up taxes as prices are soaring at their fastest rate in 41 years would result in the "biggest fall in living memory" for living standards.

 "This will hit everyone.
-But perhaps it will be those on middling sorts of incomes who feel the biggest hit," he said in the opening remarks of the think tank's assessment of the chancellor's economic plan.
+But perhaps it will be those on middling sorts of incomes who feel the biggest hit," he said in the opening remarks of the influential think tank's assessment of the chancellor's economic plan.

 In total, the plans announced on Thursday amount to about £25bn in tax rises.
+The measures included:

+- Tax thresholds being frozen until April 2028, meaning millions will pay more tax